Our Cars

 Ember

 Ember is our most recent car, designed to maximize solar panel surface area while maintaining the same low drag as Sockeye.
-It introduces several major changes, including foam and fiberglass fairings instead of carbon fiber, and a three-wheel configuration instead of four.
+Due to the new design, Ember has 57% more solar cells than Sockeye with similar aerodynamic efficiency, and is capable of doing well over 1000 laps (1,500 miles).
+It also introduces several major philosophy changes, as the car was built in only four months, to include foam and fiberglass fairings instead of carbon fiber molded aeroshell, as well as a three-wheel configuration instead of four.
 What Ember shares with Sockeye however, is a first-place victory.
-With a total of 875 laps (1,312.5 miles), it finished just one lap short of breaking the record previously set by Jimmy.
+With a total of 875 laps (1,312.5 miles), it finished just one lap short of breaking the record previously set by Jimmy, although Ember never reached true optimal racing speeds during the SCC25 event due to a track speed limit and issues that came with a lack of available testing time prior to the race.